-The Drop/Add Period is made up of two distinct periods: "Add" and "Drop"; they start at the same time, but have two different deadlines (see Drop/Add Deadlines).
+- The Drop/Add Period is made up of two distinct periods: "Add" and "Drop"; they start at the same time, but have two different end times (see Drop/Add Deadlines).

-The Drop/Add Period begins with personalized enrolment appointments (a dedicated window of time in Quest, staggered over one or two days); they do not end until the Drop/Add Deadlines for the applicable term.
+- After class schedules are released to students in Quest, the Drop/Add Period begins with personalized enrolment appointments (a dedicated window of time in Quest, staggered over one or two days) then continues for everyone (open enrolment) the Drop/Add Deadlines for the applicable term.

 - See Quest instructions for viewing appointment times.

-- The Quest page with your appointment time also indicates your term enrolment limit (number of units allowed).
+- The Quest page with your appointment time also indicates your term's course load/enrolment limit (number of units allowed).

 - Priority for the staggered enrolment appointments is given to upper-year students, who are closer to graduation, in order to ensure they can fulfil their degree requirements.

 - You can look for courses being offered in the Schedule of Classes or by searching directly in Quest.